Rami-team/Tank-level-regulation/README.md

 ---

-## Skills Demonstrated
-- PID tuning and optimization
-- Process control strategy design
-- Handling of physical and sensor limits
-- Practical industrial automation simulation
+# Performance Notes

+- Fast response
+- Minimal overshoot
+- Stable steady-state behavior
+- Designed and tuned for industrially realistic operating conditions

+---

+## About This Project

+This project demonstrates practical PID tuning and tank level control behavior in an industrial automation environment.